Iqaluit (film): Production

 Director Benoît Pilon wrote the screenplay, claiming he had the story in mind for nine years.
 Pilon stated his 2008 film The Necessities of Life gave him the curiosity to learn more about and capture the town of Iqaluit.
 A budget of $4.5 million was assembled with help from Telefilm Canada and Bell Media.

-Pilon announced the casting of Marie-Josée Croze in summer 2015, with the cast also featuring Inuit actor Natar Ungalaaq, whom Pilon had previously worked with on The Necessities of Life.
+Pilon announced the casting of Marie-Josée Croze in summer 2015, with the cast also featuring Inuk actor Natar Ungalaaq, whom Pilon had previously worked with on The Necessities of Life.
 Ungalaaq accepted the role, saying "the director ... really believed I could play that role and I accepted that as a fact".
 Christine Tootoo was a novice actress from Rankin Inlet.

 Filming began in Iqaluit on 20 August 2015, with 30 crew members from Montreal and 20 Inuit crew members.
 Moving the 10 tons of film equipment posed great obstacles, travel and accommodation costs were anticipated to be high, and temperatures during production were expected to be volatile.
 Plans were to film in Northern Canada for 26 days and in Montreal for one day.

 During production, Daniel Justice, leader of First Nations and Indigenous Studies in the University of British Columbia, complained about a Facebook post from Iqaluit resident and crew member Pascale Arpin, seeking fellow Iqaluit residents to eat a seal for the film.
 The concern was that this amounted to cultural exploitation.